 Virginia is among most of the United States in strictly forbidding prostitution and crimes related to prostitution.
 In state laws § 18.2-325 through § 18.2-403.4, the state addresses crimes involving indecent or immoral behavior.
 Section 18.2-346 specifically deals with prostitution and sets forth criminal standards that define a prostitute, and associated penalties (overview of Virginia prostitution laws).
 According to state law, any person who engages in fornication for money or an equivalent is guilty of prostitution, a Class 1 misdemeanor.
 Contact a Virginia prostitution lawyer today for a free consultation.

 But Virginia does not just forbid the act of prostitution itself, but any offer of prostitution with or without fulfillment.
 In fact, the mere offer of sexual services for money or an equivalent is punishable as a Class 1 misdemeanor, with sentencing similar to that of prostitution itself.
-Without the help of a qualified assault lawyer to help handle your defense, you could be facing life altering consequences.
+Without the help of a qualified Virginia prostitution attorney to help handle your defense, you could be facing life altering consequences.

 Prostitution Law in Virginia

-A solicitation lawyer, like the ones with our firm, won't just defend prostitutes themselves, but also those accused of compulsion or pimping activities, which carry harsher potential penalties.
+A solicitation lawyer, like those with our firm, won’t just defend prostitutes themselves, but also those accused of compulsion or pimping activities, which carry harsher potential penalties.
 It is illegal, for example, to force another person to engage in prostitution.
-The law also goes on to criminalize the act of allowing a child to be taken into prostitution when the accused is the child's parent.
+The law also goes on to criminalize the act of allowing a child to be taken into prostitution when the accused is the child’s parent.
 Finally, residents of Virginia that receive money from the proceeds of prostitution or panders prostitutes are guilty of a crime related to prostitution.
 All compulsion and pimping crimes are Class 4 felonies in Virginia.

 Those that offer other persons money in exchange for sexual intercourse of any kind are guilty of solicitation, a crime authorities treat very similarly to prostitution itself.
 Virginia has also passed laws prohibiting the knowing ownership of a location used for prostitution, or employment at such a location with knowledge of prostitution at the location.